 So, who needs a PFD?

-In every state, youngsters are required by law to wear them at all times.
+In every state, youngsters are required by law to wear life jackets at all times.
 The age varies from state to state so to find the laws where you live or where you will be vacationing, go to the NASBLA website and click on the interactive map.

 It’s important to understand the guidelines for PDSs when deciding how to choose a personal flotation device.